kjh1980/MoEngage-Docs/iOS.rst

 ::

-    MoEngage.SetUserAttribute(MoEngageConstants.USER_ATTRIBUTE_UNIQUE_ID, uniqueId);
+    [[MoEngage sharedInstance]setUserAttribute:uniqueId forKey:USER_ATTRIBUTE_UNIQUE_ID];

 uniqueId - unique id for the user specific to your system, so that there is a unique identifier mapping between your platform and MoEngage.

-You can use MoEngageConstants class to set the default user attributes like mobile number, gender, user name, brithday.
+You can also set the default user attributes like mobile number, gender, user name, brithday.
 Birthday has to be in the format - "mm/dd/yyyy".
 The constants for these default attributes in MoEHelperConstants are mentioned below:

 ::